 Oh, did I already cover this one?
 Well, do it!
 If you don’t schedule it into your day then you’re not going to do everything you want to do…. those dinner reservations you’re really looking forward to will be derailed by a screaming toddler.
 Wanna watch the sunset while enjoying an ice cream on the Boardwalk?
 Don’t schedule in some nap time and you’ll be wishing it were bedtime!

 6. Protection from the Sun!

 Sounds easy right?
 WRONG!
 It takes some work but you need to do more than just apply sunscreen when at the beach.
 Remember the sun is like 10x more powerful along the coast even on overcast days.
-I highly suggest either bringing or going to one of the billions of surf/souvenir shops along the way and pick up a cheap beach umbrella (they had them for less than $10 when we were there).
+I highly suggest either bringing or going to one of the billions of surf/souvenir shops along the way and pick up a cheap beach umbrella.
 Now I know- you’re toddler is not going to stay under the umbrella- but they will seek it out once they start getting hot.
 That’s why it’s also important to try to get them to wear a hat, put a surf shirt on them to protect their arms and shoulders (those always seem to be the first to burn…my legs will be white as snow but oh my shoulders—they’ll be burnt to a crisp!)- and try not to stay right on the beach for more than 45 minutes at a time.

 7. Take Water and Snacks!